grafana/loki/docs/sources/operations/storage/retention.md

 ```

 Retention period for a given stream is decided based on the first match in this list:
-1. If mutiple per-tenant `retention_stream` selectors match the stream, retention period with the highest priority is picked.
+1. If multiple per-tenant `retention_stream` selectors match the stream, retention period with the highest priority is picked.
 2. If multiple global `retention_stream` selectors match the stream, retention period with the highest priority is picked.
 This value is not considered if per-tenant `retention_stream` is set.
 3. If a per-tenant `retention_period` is specified, it will be applied.
 4. The global `retention_period` will be applied if none of the above match.